May 13, 2015

 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I then bake my cake, make sure there are no bubbling sounds coming out of it, and poke it with a skewer to make sure its baked fully.
+I bake my cake for approximately 45 minutes, making sure there are no bubbling sounds coming out of it, and testing it with a skewer to make sure its baked fully.
 Leave the cake in the tin for 10 minutes and then turn it out onto a wire rack to cool fully!
 Sometimes cakes can get a little stuck, but leave it with the cake bottom side down, and wait to see if gravity helps!
-At the end of the day, if you didn’t grease it enough, it might just get stuck.
+Good luck!

 Terry's Chocolate Orange Bundt Cake!